 From a noise perspective it is preferable to onshore wind, solar or fracking.
 Countries such as France or Sweden showed long before climate change was on the agenda that the quiet alternative, nuclear, has the potential to be the catalyst for delivering sustainable energy transitions.
 Surely if you want to ‘Go Green’ your slogan should be ‘Go Nuclear’.

-And still the greens don’t ‘get’ noise.
+And still so many greens don’t ‘get’ noise.
 It would be nice if that was to change.
 If it doesn’t, climate change campaigners can expect to meet growing opposition to any noisy plans they put forward.